TejasMedade/E-Commmerce-Application/README.md

 ## Important Note

+- At present, Swagger does not support cookie-based authorization.
+The team will look into implementing it once Swagger provides the necessary features to support it.
 - When utilizing the PostMan software, ensure that the request includes embedded cookies as JWT authentication is implemented as a cookie-based authentication mechanism.

 - The roles have already been established within the database.
 Ensure that the appropriate requests are executed for both the Admin and User roles.